 The car selling process will begin with the customer using the Taobao app to scan a car they would test and ‘potentially’ buy.
 After recognizing the vehicle, the system lets the customer choose a color.
 Then, entering basic info will lead you to snap a selfie and even arrange for a test drive, given the vehicle is available.

 Once the customer gets to the vending machine facility, the order can be retrieved after showing their face for identity confirmation.
 The car will be dispatched right then and there.
-Following a 3-day test-drive, the customer can buy the vehicle or arrange for another model via Taobao.
+Following a 3-day test drive, the customer can buy the vehicle or arrange for another model via Taobao.

-Business risks like providing a car for 3 days and terms and conditions like the limit of test drives on monthly basis are backed by Alibaba’s own financial service for vetting and identifying customers.
+Business risks like providing a car for 3 days and terms and conditions like the limit of test drives on a monthly basis are backed by Alibaba’s own financial service for vetting and identifying customers.
 Now, the customers need to be Alibaba Super Members to reach a certain limit on the credit-scoring service Zhima.